Chinese Emperors — Ultimate Introduction to Sovereigns of Ancient China

 This was the most difficult and challenging way to become a sovereign, and the most successful ones are Liu Bang the founding emperor of the Han Dynasty (202 BC — 220 AD), and Zhu Yuanzhang the founder of the Ming Dynasty (1368 — 1644).

 Emperor Zhu Yuanzhang's Self Description, Wrote on the Painting "Lin Weiyan Fang Mu Tu" of Artist Li Gongling (1049 — 1106) — Palace Museum

 Later in Qin (221 BC — 207 BC) and Han (202 BC — 220 AD) Dynasties, the emperors of China were believed to be the Son of the Heaven (in Chinese Tian Zi), whose legit reign was granted by the Mandate of Heaven.

 In ancient China, the legitimacy, however, was not permanent and could be transferred from one clan to another.

 Therefore, after a Chinese emperor was enthroned, he still needed to face the possibility of being overthrown, if:

 An emperor didn't reign the empire well and brought civilians miserable lives, such as Hu Hai (second emperor of Qin Dynasty), and Yang Guang (second emperor of Sui Dynasty);

 An emperor was enthroned to a falling kingdom and didn't have a chance or ability to make a big change to save his empire, such as Li Ye (penultimate emperor of the Tang Dynasty), and Zhu Youjian (last emperor of the Ming Dynasty).

 A weak emperor (young or incapable) with ambitious, powerful people around, like an empress dowager, a regent, a minister, a general, or powerful eunuch groups, who would abolish and replace the emperor with a new one (such as Empress Dowager Feng), or usurp the throne (like Wang Mang and Empress Wu Zetian).

 Painting of Queen Wu Zetian Patrolling in the Royal Palace, by Court Artist Zhang Xuan of the Tang Dynasty — National Museum of China

-Among people that overthrown the emperors' reigns, from royal members, powerful officials, to rebel peasants, some brought society a better monarch or empire (such as Yang Jian), some caused more wars and nationwide chaos (such as Zhu Wen).
+Among people that overthrew the emperors' reigns, from royal members, powerful officials, to rebel peasants, some brought society a better monarch or empire (such as Yang Jian), some caused more wars and nationwide chaos (such as Zhu Wen).